typst/packages/packages/preview/codly/0.1.0/README.md

 ### Disabling

-To locally disable codly, you can just do the following, you can then later on re-enable it using the `codly` configuration function.
+To locally disable codly, you can just do the following, you can then later re-enable it using the `codly` configuration function.

 ```typ
 #disable-codly()